 The reporting accountants will carry out financial due diligence and produce a long-form report on the issuer's business, a working capital report and a Financial Position and Prospects Procedures report.
-A legal due diligence process will also be commenced and will form the basis of the prospectus or Euronext Growth information document.
-The issuer's lawyers will verify the material statements in the prospectus or information document.
+A legal due diligence process will also be commenced and will form the basis of the prospectus or ESM admission document.
+The issuer's lawyers will verify the material statements in the prospectus or admission document.
 If a prospectus is being produced, an advanced draft is submitted to the Central Bank for review.
-The Central Bank responds with comments within 20 working days (considerably less for later submissions).
+The Central Bank usually responds with comments within 10 working days (five working days or less for later submissions).
 The prospectus procedure to effect a dual listing is very similar to applying for a single primary listing.
-The Central Bank and Financial Conduct Authority (FCA) in the UK will separately scrutinise and raise queries on the prospectus, but will maintain a regular dialogue with each other throughout the process.
+The Central Bank and Financial Conduct Authority in the UK will separately scrutinise and raise queries on the prospectus, but will maintain a regular dialogue with each other throughout the process.